War crimes in the Yemeni civil war (2014–present): Internally Displaced Persons (IDP)

-In April and May 2015 mass displacement was observed primarily in Saada, Amran and Hajjah governorates as airstrikes and shelling intensified in the north of Yemen.

-On 13 April, OCHA reported that (as of 11 April) more than 120,000 people were estimated to have been internally displaced since 26 March 2015.
+In April and May 2015 mass displacement was observed primarily in Sa'ada, Amran and Hajjah governorates as airstrikes and shelling intensified in the north of Yemen.
+OCHA reported that, as of 11 April, more than 120,000 people were estimated to have been left internally displaced since 26 March.
+Around 450,000 had been internally displaced because of the war by 15 May; two days later, Yemen's health services said that this number had increased to 545,000.
+By the end of the month, the UN announced that 1,019,762 people had become IDPs.

-On 17 May the UN, citing Yemen's health services, said that as of 15 May 545,000 had been internally displaced because of the war, up from 450,000 announced on 15 May 2015.

-On 1 June, the UN announced that 1,019,762 people had been internally displaced as of 28 May 2015.

-On 6 July the UN announced that as of 2 July there were 1,267,590 internally displaced people in Yemen.

-On 5 August, a task force of the Global Protection Cluster announced their estimate of 1,439,118 internally displaced persons from more than 250,000 households in Yemen.
+In early July, the UN announced that as of 2 July there were 1,267,590 IDPs in Yemen, and on 5 August, a task force of the Global Protection Cluster announced their estimate of 1,439,118 IDPs from more than 250,000 households.

 On 15 October the IOM-UNHCR displacement-tracking mechanism published new data showing in the 5th RFPM report that the IDP population had reached 2,305,048 people.
 The 6th RFPM report (published on 10 December 2015) gave a figure of 2,509,068 internally displaced persons.
 Much of the increase from the previous report, published in October, could be attributed to improved tracking methods.

 By the end of 2021, almost 6 million Yemenis were displaced by the war, with 4.3 million being displaced internally.